grottolegends/greechroma/configs/notes.md

 Frontend Artificial Intelligence Neural Networks Replica Set JavaScript CI/CD Blockchain Docker Simplicity is the ultimate sophistication.
 Do what you love and the money will follow.
 Cloud Functions Machine Learning
-Latency Optimization WebSockets Performance Cloud Server Response Lambda Functions Artificial Intelligence Blockchain JavaScript DNS Routing CI/CD Pull Request
+Latency Optimization WebSockets Performance Cloud Server Response Lambda Functions Artificial Intelligence Blockchain JavaScript DNS Routing CI/CD Pull Request Parallel Processing The only way to do great work is to love what you do.
+Automation Version Control Performance Algorithm OAuth Event-driven Architecture Backend Blockchain Data Science